 That depends, but I’ll get to that further down below.
 First, I have to confess that I might have exaggerated a little about actually reading that article about pineapples and periods.
 I correct myself.
 I saw a picture of pineapples (come one, it’s Pinterest), with a caption that contained the words “foods” and “period”, so I concluded pineapples are good period food.

-I probably should have read the full article, because actually, pineapples have quite a strong effect on your blood flow.
+I probably should have read the full article, because actually, pineapples have quite a strong effect on your period.
 In the sense of increasing your blood flow.
 A lot. #helloheavyflow

 3 ways how pineapples influence your period: